Dry grassland: Insect and other small species

 Insects and other small species are very common in dry grassland areas.
 For example, in Denmark 18,000 insect species can be found including half of all Danish butterfly species.
 Grasshoppers in the family Acrididae can commonly be found in these areas because of the relatively light rich environment.
-The lack of nutrients in the soil prevent larger plants and trees to grow, which gives the species in Acredidae a sufficient amount of light to complete their life cycle.
-This is consistent with the fact that dry grassland is known for specialist invertebrate species, that are not common anywhere else, such as solitary wasps and field cricket (Gryllus campestris).
+The lack of nutrients in the soil prevent larger plants and trees to grow, which gives the species in Acrididae a sufficient amount of light to complete their life cycle.
+This is consistent with the fact that dry grassland is known for specialist invertebrate species, that are not common anywhere else, such as hunting wasps and field cricket (Gryllus campestris).
 Dry grasslands are important habitats also for ants, where they act ecosystem engineers and contribute to their high biodiversity.

-Human Relations
+Human interaction

 In a lot of different countries with dry grassland areas the land is used for agriculture, which have an effect on the biome and the flora and fauna species living there.
 In Finland, for example, the grazing of livestock changed the structure of the landscape.
 This eventually resulted in a decline in species.
 In the United Kingdom many semi-natural dry grassland areas are used for agriculture, which creates conservation problems, such as the rare dry grassland species becoming extinct.
 Research suggests that, at least in Europe, a common solution should be looked for in order to conserve dry grassland areas.